knudhansen/rpi/scripts/README.md

 This bash function rsyncs from the machine that the function is run on and to the Raspberry Pi setup using [rpiSetup](#rpiSetup).

 `path`: path that should be rsynce'ed.
+The file at the specified path on the host machine is copied to the same path relative to the Raspberry Pi user home onto the Raspberry Pi device.

 ### rpirsyncFrom